Josue650/playList/README.md

 * Click on "Create A New Song"
 ![alt text](images/shot.png)

-* Follow the prompt, enter title of the song, enter artist of the song and an extra feature add album cover to song.(copy image address and drop into image box) then press submit
+* Follow the prompt, enter title of the song, enter artist of the song and an extra feature add album cover to song, copy image address and drop into image box then press submit
 ![alt text](images/instruction.png)